Cloning Python and Node.js Projects from GitHub

 Installing Python Repository and Dependencies (Windows)

-installed on your system.
+Before starting, ensure that you have git and python installed on your system.
 Open your terminal and navigate to the location where you want your local repository to be created.

 Process (Command Prompt)